stytchauth/stytch-all-examples/README.md

 For a quick start, we recommend trying the **React Prebuilt** implementation as it requires minimal setup.
 See the [React Prebuilt README](frontend/react/prebuilt/README.md) for complete setup instructions.

 For a full-stack example with backend integration, try the **Go Backend** implementation.
 See the [Go Backend README](backend/golang/README.md) for complete setup instructions.

-## Contributing

-When adding new implementations or updating existing ones, please ensure:

-1. **Visual Parity**: All implementations should look and behave identically
-2. **Feature Parity**: All implementations should support the same features
-3. **Code Quality**: Follow the existing patterns and conventions
-4. **Documentation**: Update this README and package-specific READMEs

 ## Support